area17/blast/README.md

 -   `design` - a Figma url for the component
 -   `args` - an array of static data used to create storybook fields.
 You can read more about that [here](https://github.com/storybookjs/storybook/tree/main/app/server#server-rendering).
 The keys in the array are passed to the blade view and updated when the fields are updated in storybook.
 -   `argTypes` - an array to define the args used for the controls.
 You can read more about them [here](https://storybook.js.org/docs/react/api/argtypes)
-- `parameters.actions.handles` - an array defining the events that are passed to the `@storybook-actions` addon.
+- `actions.handles` - an array defining the events that are passed to the `@storybook-actions` addon.
 You can read more about actions [here](https://storybook.js.org/docs/react/essentials/actions) - See the Action Event Handlers heading.

 ## Demo Components